2win9s/Fastlane/sentiment analysis (work in progress/README.md

-update:model is significantly underfit, will require new larger sparse model, a function that ensures connection between inputs and outputs is on the to do list
+update:model is significantly underfit, will require new larger sparse model, a function that ensures connection between inputs and outputs is on the to do list.
+Finding the right learning rate is hard.